Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 Step 1: Warm Water Cleanse

-Wash face with warm water for 1-2 minutes.
+Wash face with warm water for 1–2 minutes.
 This softens hair and reduces tugging.
-Avoid shaving on dry skin.
+Never shave dry skin.

 Step 2: Turmeric Cleanser

-Use turmeric soap to wash face.
-Massage for 30-60 seconds, focusing on beard area.
+Use turmeric soap to wash your face.
+Massage for 30–60 seconds, focusing on the beard area.

 Apply lubricating shave cream.
 Let it sit 1–2 minutes to further soften hair before shaving.